govanhillvoices/govanhillvoices.github.io/index.markdown

 A core value of Govanhill Voices is and always will be **accessibility** to all.
 This means we take all levels of musical ability, from professional songpeople to those of us that might not hit every note every time.

 It also means we are a donations based choir.
 You do not have to pay a fee to come along.
 Give as you feel or as you are able.
-We value you and your voice more than anything
+We value you and your voice more than anything.

 All are welcome in our choir, in terms of ethnicity, gender, sexuality, disability and faith.